-Berlin, 13 March 2013 – The Global Alliance for Banking on Values (GABV), a network of the world’s leading sustainable banks, issued today a declaration outlining how the banking system should be transformed.
-The sustainable banks call for a fundamental shift in how banks operate to make them more transparent, sustainable and diverse.
+Berlin, 13 March 2013 – The Global Alliance for Banking on Values (GABV), a network of the world’s leading sustainable banks, issued a declaration at their Annual Meeting in March 2013 outlining how the banking system should be transformed.
+The sustainable banks called for a fundamental shift in how banks operate – to make them more transparent, sustainable and diverse.

 1. Transparency.
 Only with transparency can trust be restored and people be aligned with the financial system and how it can serve them.
 All banks must provide full transparency on their business models and use of client funds using common standards to be set by independent experts such as the Global Reporting Initiative.